Homemade Dinner Rolls

 First, proof the yeast.
 Combine it with the warm milk and 1 tablespoon sugar, and let it sit for 5 minutes.
 After 5 minutes, the yeast should be foamy.
 If it’s not, discard the mixture and start again.
 There’s a good chance your yeast wasn’t fresh!

-Hands shaping homemade dinner rolls
+Hand shaping dinner rolls on floured surface

-Easy dinner rolls
+Soft dinner rolls

 • Warm the milk.
 Yeast loves warmth!
 To help activate it, warm your milk in the microwave for about 15 seconds before you proof the yeast.
 Whatever you do, don’t use cold milk straight from the fridge.